judif/mtls-nginx-nodejs-example/README.md

 # successfull response with message should be returned
 ```

-It depends on how the machine you're testing with is set up.
-Not just `NGINX` can be called also the `Node JS` application can be directly accessed with client certificates.
+It depends on how the machine you're testing with is set up: not just `NGINX` can be called also the `Node JS` application can be directly accessed with client certificates.

 ```shell
 curl https://localhost:3000 \